 Usually the main house (casco) is the most elaborate and most beautiful structure of a hacienda.
 In this case, what is worth seeing is the 100 year old chapel, built in Neo - Gothic architectural style, which is still in use.

-This 17th century hacienda is located in the little town of Xcunya 15 kilometers from the city of Merida, half way between Merida and Progreso, it started out just like the others as a farm and cattle ranch.
+This 17th century hacienda is located in the little town of Xcunya (sh-coon-YAH) 15 kilometers from the city of Merida, half way between Merida and Progreso,

 On this route there are other Yucatan haciendas worth visiting.
-They are Hacienda Teya (TEH-yah) - Hacienda Chichen (chee-CHEN), the oldest hacienda in Yucatan, which became a luxury hotel and it’s next door to Chichen Itza Mayan Ruins - Hacienda San Jose Cholul (sahn - hoSEH - choh - LOOL)
+They are Hacienda Teya (TEH-yah) - Hacienda Chichen (chee-CHEN), the oldest hacienda in Yucatan, which became a luxury hotel and it’s right next door to Chichen Itza Mayan Ruins.

-Hacienda San Ildefonso Teya was one of the Yucatan Haciendas which was originally founded in 1683 as a cattle ranch, switching to henequen in the 19th century, years later it was abandoned like many other haciendas, to be renovated and brought back to life in 1995.
+Hacienda San Ildefonso Teya was founded in 1683 as a cattle ranch, switching to henequen in the 19th century.

 This is one of the oldest Yucatan haciendas, it was built in 1523, by the first Spaniards who arrived in Yucatan.

-Hacienda Chichen is well known due to the fact that it is right next door to Chichen Itza Mayan Ruins.
+Hacienda Chichen is well known due to the fact that it is right next door to Chichen Itza.

 On this route you will find among other Yucatan Haciendas Hacienda Yaxcopoil - Hacienda Temozon Sur and Hacienda Ochil, all three worth visiting.